numbbbbb/read-vue-source-code/04-dynamic-data-observer-dep-and-watcher.md

 }
 ```

-We know that the value of `data` will be converted to reactive property, and if you get data use `this.foo` it will be proxied to `this._data['foo']`.
+We know that `data` will be converted to reactive property, it's value, the object will be observed.
+If you get data use `this.foo` it will be proxied to `this._data['foo']`.

 Now let's try to build a watcher step-by-step: